-Kitchen witchery is a form of witchcraft that encompasses many practices including magical cookery, cleaning, herbalism and spell work.
+Kitchen witchery is a form of witchcraft that encompasses many practices such as magical cookery, cleaning, herbalism and spell work.
 It is generally less formal and ceremonial than many other magical paths, but it can help bring the sacred and spiritual into everyday life.
-Magic can be brought into your day to day through tasks such as mopping the floor, dusting, gardening and cooking meals for yourself and your family.
+Magic can be brought into your day-to-day through tasks such as mopping the floor, dusting, gardening and cooking meals for yourself and your family.

 Traditionally, kitchen witches were female—largely due to the fact that it was women who tended to the home and cooked for the family.
 Today, however, anyone can practice kitchen witchery!
 There is no reason why people of all genders can't follow this magical path if it calls to them.

 Some kitchen witches choose to work with deities such as Hestia (Greek goddess of heart and home), Brighid (Celtic goddess of hearth and home) or Cerridwen (Celtic goddess of kitchen, cooking, food and domesticity), but this is not essential.
 They may also follow a religion such as Christianity, Wicca or other branches of paganism, but they also may be agnostic or atheistic.